-This course is designed for the study of the normal physiology of various systems of the human body and how alterations in structure and function can initiate the onset of disease.
-Prelicensure students will explore pathophysiology through the lens of body function concepts and what happens when function is altered through injury or disease.
-Utilizing the nursing process, emphasis will be placed on the integration and application of pathophysiological concepts.
+This course prepares the pre-licensure student to approach complex situations systematically.
+Emphasis will be placed on the integration and application of pathophysiological concepts to the holistic human in time of physical stress.
+This course utilizes the nursing process as the basis for examining persons with pathologies requiring multiple dimensions of nursing care.
+This introductory course is designed to the study of the normal physiology of various systems of the human body and how alterations in structure and functions can initiate the onset of disease.
+Pre- licensure students will explore pathophysiology through the lens of body function concepts and what happens when function is altered through injury or disease.
+Utilizing the nursing process, emphasis will be placed on the integration of pathophysiological concepts.